HoudiniGraphql/houdini/packages/houdini-plugin-svelte-global-stores/README.md

 ## Setup

-To be able to use this plugin, add it to the list of plugins in `houdini.config.js`, like so:
+To use this plugin, add it to the list of plugins in `houdini.config.js`:

 ```js
 /// <references types="houdini-svelte">
 /// <references types="houdini-plugin-svelte-global-stores">